 The upside: international demand.
 Cameroonian freelancers can sell software, design, marketing, data, operations, writing, support, finance, and consulting services to global clients.
 Flexhire is especially useful when you want serious remote opportunities, clearer contracts, platform payment records, and flexible payout support instead of relying only on informal referrals or one-off marketplace projects.

 The payment advantage and tradeoff.
 International clients can pay Cameroonian freelancers by bank transfer, platform payout, Payoneer, limited Wise routes, Stripe only where lawfully available, or crypto only where legally and practically compliant.
-But each route needs records: contract, invoice, platform statement, payout receipt, FX record, fees, and source-of-funds support.
+But each route needs records: contract, invoice, platform statement, payout receipt, foreign-exchange (FX) record, fees, and source-of-funds support.

 The downside: tax and VAT can become complex.
 Cameroon has a formal tax system with DGI registration, online filing, minimum tax, VAT, local charges, and penalties.
 VAT is not something to guess at: the rate is high, exported services may require analysis, and the 2026 threshold change means growing freelancers should review their position before invoicing larger clients.